danielhaish/base_image_docker_tracker/README.md

 TO DO:
 1. databse in web
-2. search for layers on odcker hub
+2. search for layers on docker hub